 Education

-2022 Ostkreuzschule für Fotografie, Berlin
+2022 Ostkreuzschule für Fotografie, photography class of Ute Mahler and Göran Gnaudschun, Berlin

 2016 Master’s Degree (with honors) in Social and Cultural Anthropology, Univ. of Vienna